Shape

 dependencies

 The dependencies block is used to enumerate all the Terragrunt modules that need to be applied in order for this module to be able to apply.
-Note that this is purely for ordering the operations when using run-all commands of Terraform.
+Note that this is purely for ordering the operations when using run-all commands of OpenTofu/Terraform.
 This does not expose or pull in the outputs like dependency blocks.

 The dependencies block supports the following arguments: